ptpell77/Metagenomes_RT/README.md

 ## Using Singularity/Apptainer
 ### Building Singularity image

-To build the Singularity image, move the zip file 'XXX' located in XXX onto the cluster, where Singularity/Apptainer should already be installed.
+To build the Singularity image, move the zip file 'singularity_things.zip' located in GoogleDrive(?) onto the cluster, where Singularity/Apptainer should already be installed.
 The command:

-`singularity build {IMAGENAME.sif} DEFFILENAME`
+`singularity build testimage.sif singularity_def_file.txt`

-will start the build process, but make be killed due to high resource demands, so you can use the snakemake script XXX to launch the build by running:
+will start the build process, but make be killed due to high resource demands, so you can use the snakemake script 'slurm_buildImage' to launch the build by running:

-`sbatch BUILDSCRIPT.sh`.
-This should take roughly 1 HOUR? to run.
+`sbatch slurm_buildImage.sh`.
+This should take roughly <15 minutes to run.
 If completed successfully, you should see a message along the lines of 'XXX', and the file XXX.sif should be added to the current working directory.

 In order to move the CAZy database locally, you will need to do one more step, once.
 Run the command:

-`singularity run IMAGENAME.sif`.
+`singularity run testimage.sif`.

 This will execute the instructions in the last '%run script' section of the definition file, which will download the CAZy DB into the /analysis_dir/database/ folder.
 Once this has been done, it doesn't need to be repeated.